Archibald Campbell, 9th Earl of Argyll: Activities against the Commonwealth

 In May 1654, Cromwell published his Ordinance of Pardon and Grace to the People of Scotland, offering a general pardon for acts during the conflict.
 Lorne was, however, among the numerous exceptions to the pardon.
 In June he was reported as being reconciled with his father, Argyll, and as helping him to raise men for the English.
 The report was probably wrong, as in September he managed to capture a vessel loaded with provisions for Argyll's men.

 Later in 1654, Lorne is thought to have joined John Middleton's attempted insurrection, and by November he and his men were raiding his father's lands for cattle to feed Middleton's troops.
 Argyll was eventually compelled to ask for an English garrison to protect him from his son.
-By the beginning of December, however, Lorne had to retire to a small island with only four or five men, and on 16 December George Monck wrote to Cromwell that Lorne was to meet his father, and would probably come over to the Protector if allowed.
+By the beginning of December, however, Lorne had to retire to a small island with only four or five men, and on 16 December George Monck wrote to Cromwell that Lorne was to meet his father and would probably come over to the Protector if allowed.
 Lorne, however, informed Argyll that he could not capitulate without Middleton's formal approval.
 Lorne was clearly still in communication with Charles, as in December the latter wrote to Lorne from his exile in Cologne, thanking him for his constancy to Middleton in all his distresses, acknowledging his service to the Royalist cause, and promising future rewards.
-Lorne's Royalist connections remained strong enough that on 18 January 1655 even Lorne's wife was driven out of Argyllshire by Cromwell's troops.

-On 31 March Lorne eventually received instructions from Charles, through Middleton, in which he was urged to lose no time in taking such a course, by capitulation or otherwise, as he should judge "most fit and expedient to save his person, family, and estate."
+On 31 March, Lorne eventually received instructions from Charles, through Middleton, in which he was urged to lose no time in taking such a course, by capitulation or otherwise, as he should judge "most fit and expedient to save his person, family, and estate."
 He is spoken of as having been "principallie engaged in the enlyvening of the war, and one of the chief movers;" and his "deportments in relation to the enemy and the last war are beyond all para [sic]".
 Another letter to the same effect from Middleton reached him in April, dated from Paris, in which he is similarly praised.
 Both of these letters were produced at his trial in 1681, in an attempt to reaffirm his history of loyalty to Charles.